douglasvsf/B3Challenge/README_EN.md

 ---

-**Note**: This project uses mocked data for demonstration purposes.
-Generated prices are deterministic based on ticker and date, but do not represent real B3 values.
+**Note**: This project uses real public APIs (Yahoo Finance and BRAPI) to fetch historical quotes from B3.
+The returned data consists of real closing prices of assets traded on the Brazilian stock exchange.